Salmandabbakuti/linkfolio-nero/README.md

 - **Gasless Experience:** Powered by NERO Chain Paymaster, users can interact without paying gas fees using ETH or stablecoins.
 - **Native Account Abstraction:** Streamlines wallet interactions and enhances user experience through smart contract-based wallets.
-- **Customizable Profiles:** Personalize your profile with a bio, avatar, and custom links.
-- **Soulbound NFTs:** Each profile is minted as a unique non transferrable NFT, offering ownership and authenticity.
+- **Soulbound NFT Profiles:** Each profile is minted as a unique, non-transferrable NFT ensuring true ownership and authenticity.
-- **On-chain Metadata:** Store profile data directly on-chain, ensuring data integrity and immutability.
+- **On-Chain Metadata:** All profile data is stored directly on-chain, ensuring permanence, integrity, and decentralization.
-- **User-Friendly DApp:** Claim, curate and update your social links securely and intuitively.
+- **Posts/Updates:** Share updates or announcements with your community through posts, enhancing engagement.
+- **Community Notes with Tips:** Allow community members to leave quick thoughts or messages on your profile and send tips to support creators, fostering interaction.
+- **Customizable Design:** Personalize your profile with custom themes, colors, fonts, and layouts to match your brand.
+- **Profile Templates:** Professional templates and appearance customization with live preview functionality.

 ### UX Flow